heapwolf/prompt-sync/README.md

 Returns an instance of the `prompt` function.
 Takes `config` option with the following possible properties

-`sigint`: Default is `false`.
+`sigint`: Default is `true`.
 A ^C may be pressed during the input process to abort the text entry.
 If sigint it `false`, prompt returns `null`.
 If sigint is `true` the ^C will be handled in the traditional way: as a SIGINT signal causing process to exit with code 130.

 `autocomplete`: A completer function that will be called when user enters TAB to allow for autocomplete.
 It takes a string as an argument an returns an array of strings that are possible matches for completion.
 An empty array is returned if there are no matches.